aaronlienhard/11ty-Lab-Website-1/about/index.md

   order: 3
 ---

-I am a person that writes stuff.
+I am writing about topics from my IST 402 class at Penn State.